rantahar/introduction-to-mpi/_episodes/01-introduction.md

 ## Hello World!
 > ## Hello World!
 >
-> Use the mpi library to write a "Hello World" program.
+> Use the MPI library to write a "Hello World" program.
 > Each copy of the program, or rank, should print "Hello World!" followed by its rank number.
 > They should also print the total number of ranks.
 >